mynkpandey/indoor-wayfinding/README.md

 # Indoor Wayfinding Backend

-A Spring Boot backend for indoor navigation in a multi-floor building.
-The application models the campus as a graph of connected nodes and calculates shortest valid routes using Dijkstra's algorithm.
+A Spring Boot application for indoor navigation and route planning across a multi-floor campus.
+The project models connected indoor spaces as a graph, calculates valid shortest paths with Dijkstra's algorithm, and exposes a REST API protected by HTTP Basic Authentication.

 ## Overview

-This project is a backend-focused indoor navigation system designed to:
+This backend supports:

-- find the shortest route between indoor locations
+- routing between indoor locations
-- support wheelchair-friendly routing
-- calculate route distance and estimated walking time
+- wheelchair-aware route filtering
-- locate the nearest POI such as a washroom, water station, or exit
+- nearest POI lookup for washrooms, water stations, and exits
-- plan multi-stop journeys
+- multi-stop journey planning
+- route distance and estimated walking time calculation
-- handle invalid inputs and unreachable destinations cleanly
+- validation for invalid or unreachable inputs

-The runtime routing engine uses an in-memory graph, while the project also includes JPA entities, repositories, and a seeded H2 database model.
+- graph backup and recovery support
+- interactive API documentation through Swagger UI

+The application uses an in-memory campus graph initialized at startup, with additional support for graph backup, caching, metrics, and monitoring.

+### Persistence note

+The current prototype performs routing against an in-memory graph for fast path calculation.

+JPA entities and repositories are included as the persistence foundation for storing nodes, edges, closures, and POIs in a relational database.
+The runtime routing graph is currently initialized in memory rather than being loaded from the database on every request.

 ## Repository